observatorium/observatorium/README.md

 ### Getting Started

-See [Getting Started](docs/usage/getting-started.md) and our Katacoda Tutorials: https://katacoda.com/observatorium
+* See [Getting Started](docs/usage/getting-started.md) and our Katacoda Tutorials: https://katacoda.com/observatorium
+* See [Contributing](docs/community/README.md) on how to start contributing.

 ### Status: Work In Progress